juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 For this paper, we will define a ZKP with the following abstract functions:

-/ $"OprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ capable of validating that a server performed an _OprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
+/ $"OprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ demonstrating that a server performed an _OprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
 / $"OprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with a trusted _publicKey_.

 == Digital Signature Algorithm (DSA)